Access: End of Darlington Road, and several access points off both Nevay Road and Main Road in Miramar.

 Access: Numerous access points, including Highbury Road, Holloway Road, Aro Street, Karepa Street, Ashton Fitchett Drive.

 No-go areas: No biking on Waimapihi loop or adjacent tracks.
+No downhill bikes on the top section of Transient to the Karepa link.

 Look out for: Two-way tracks used by other riders, runners, walkers and buggies.
 Give way to walkers and runners.